Vertigo And Dizziness PHYSIOTHERAPY Edmonton

 Benign paroxysmal positional vertigo (BPPV)

 Vertigo is most frequently caused by this.
 It occurs when the microscopic calcium crystals in your ears become dislodged and migrate to areas of the ear they are unwanted.
-This can result in unexpected spinning sensations (vertigo) and imbalance in the inner ear as well as your overall health
+This can result in unexpected spinning sensations (vertigo) and imbalance in the inner ear as well as your overall health.
+We provide vertigo treatment to treat BPPV and other forms of vertigo.

 This illness develops when fluid accumulates in one or both ears.
 This is frequently accompanied by “ringing” in the ear and brief bouts of acute dizziness that may last many hours.
 Additionally, you may experience brief hearing loss.